Generic name: Bupropion Extended-Release Tablets [ byoo-PROE-pee-on ]

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time Budeprion XL is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Budeprion XL (bupropion extended-release tablets) is refilled.
+If you have any questions about Budeprion XL (bupropion extended-release tablets), please talk with the doctor, pharmacist, or other health care provider.

 More about Budeprion XL (bupropion)

 - Compare alternatives

 - Side effects